This is part two of our three-part monster-article on methods for digitizing and processing water sensitive paper. You can read part one here.

 If the hue threshold it is set too low, stains will appear smaller and lose their shapes.
 If it is set too high, stains will appear larger and the gaps between adjacent, separate stains can disappear.
 This can have a significant impact on deposit count and distribution assessments, resulting in the loss of thousands of tiny, distinct deposits.
 Threshold accuracy has less impact on the determination of percent area covered.
 Research has shown that the use of a single threshold for multiple papers gives an absolute error of +/- 3.5% area covered.
 This is considered well within the intrinsic variability of spray coverage data.

-Intensity can be thought of as pixel brightness.
+Sometimes referred to as “Value”, intensity can be thought of as pixel brightness.
 No threshold is required here because capturing the entire 256 pixel value range improves the contrast between colours.

 Finally, saturation (a measure of the difference between red, green, and blue levels) is a useful thresholding adjustment when WSP has been exposed to humidity.
 Humidity does not affect WSP’s ability to resolve stains, but as we mentioned it can cause the background to take on an overall greenish hue.
 An increase in low end saturation limit can increase the contrast between the stain colour and a less-distinct background colour.